Johannes van Damme: Arrest at Changi Airport

-Van Damme was arrested on the afternoon of 27 September 1991 in the transit lounge of Singapore Changi Airport, after arriving from Phuket and awaiting a connecting flight to Athens departing at 9:05pm that same evening.
+Van Damme was arrested on the afternoon of 27 September 1991 in the transit lounge of Singapore Changi Airport, after arriving from Phuket on a Tradewinds Airlines flight and awaiting a connecting flight via Swiss Air to Athens departing at 9:05pm that same evening.
 Alerted by a police sniffer dog, narcotics officers discovered a total of 5.79 kg of heroin hidden within two secret compartments of a suitcase belonging to him in the baggage area.

 On the same day, 37 people were arrested by American federal agents, including eight in the Baltimore area, as the result the DEA's 18 month undercover investigation, with the defendants facing federal indictments relating to drug conspiracy & distribution, racketeering and money-laundering.

 On 28 September 1991, van Damme was charged with the importation of the heroin discovered in his suitcase and then remanded in custody to await trial.
 On 12 October 1991, 38-year-old Obiefuna was arrested at his Oxley Garden apartment in connection with the heroin van Damme was caught with.
 He was later charged with abetting van Damme in importing the heroin and was scheduled to face joint trial with him.